FAIRplus/the-fair-cookbook/content/recipes/introduction/FAIR-and-knowledge-graphs_matched.md

 `<subject><predicate><object>`, such as: `'P53 protein' 'interacts_with' 'DNA'`.

-This statement can be formally expressed using a dedicated syntax called [RDF](https://www.w3.org/TR/rdf11-concepts/), standing for "Resource Description Framework(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)", one of the World Wide Web Consortium (W3C) standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)s supporting the vision of a **Semantic Web** as outlined by Sir Tim Berners-Lee and colleagues {footcite}`bernerslee2001semantic`.
+This statement can be formally expressed using a dedicated syntax called [RDF](https://www.w3.org/TR/rdf11-concepts/), standing for "Resource Description Framework(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/)", one of the World Wide Web Consortium (W3C) standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) s supporting the vision of a **Semantic Web** as outlined by Sir Tim Berners-Lee and colleagues {footcite}`bernerslee2001semantic`.
 In this instance, because the relation `'interacts_with'` is directional, we are creating the simplest form of directed graph, by establishing an `edge` between two `nodes`.